-- 2.18 There are a number of protected areas in the Plan area.
-These areas have the highest level of protection and consist of the Northumberland Shore SSSI, the Alnmouth Saltmarsh and Dunes SSSI, the Northumbria Coast SPA (Special Protection Area under the Birds Directive) and the Northumbria Coast RAMSAR (wetlands of international importance) site.
-These designations are of national and international importance. - 2.19 On 31st May 2019, the government announced a series of new Marine Conservation Zones around the UK.
+2.18 There are a number of protected areas in the Neighbourhood Area.
+These areas have the highest level of protection and consist of the Northumberland Shore SSSI, the Alnmouth Saltmarsh and Dunes SSSI, the Northumbria Coast Special Protection Area (SPA) designated under the Birds Directive, the Northumberland Marine SPA, the Berwickshire and North Northumberland Coast Special Area of Conservation (SAC) designated under the Habitats Directive, the North Northumberland Dunes SAC and the Northumbria Coast RAMSAR (wetlands of international importance) site.
+These designations are of national and international importance.

+- 2.19 On 31st May 2019, the government announced a series of new Marine Conservation Zones (MCZ) around the UK.
 One of these, the St. Mary's to Berwick Marine Conservation Zone is partially within the Neighbourhood Area.
-This MCZ holds nationally important numbers of breeding common eider which can be seen along the coastal sections of the Parish.

-2.20 A Screening Opinion under the Habitats Regulations as to whether a Habitats Regulations Assessment (HRA) would be required in relation to the Neighbourhood Plan was sought and it was concluded that a Habitats Regulations Assessment and Strategic Environmental Assessment of the Plan would be required.
-This assessment examines the likely impact of the possible effects of the Neighbourhood Plan's policies on the integrity of the Natural 2000 sites (SACs and SPAs) and the findings are reflected in updated planning policies in the Plan.
+This MCZ holds nationally important numbers of breeding common eider which can be seen along the coastal sections of the Parish. - 2.20 A Screening Opinion under the Habitats Regulations as to whether a Habitats Regulations Assessment (HRA) would be required in relation to the Neighbourhood Plan was sought and it was concluded that a Habitats Regulations Assessment and Strategic Environmental Assessment of the Plan would be required.
+This assessment examines the likely impact of the possible effects of the Neighbourhood Plan's policies on the integrity of the Natura 2000 sites (SACs and SPAs) and the findings are reflected in updated planning policies in the Plan.